-If a situation has arisen in which law enforcement has brought a child endangerment charge, it is important to talk to criminal Hennepin County child endangerment lawyer right away.
+If a situation has arisen in which law enforcement has brought a child endangerment charge, it is important to talk to a Hennepin County child endangerment lawyer right away.
 Anything you say can be used against you, so avoid speaking to the police or a prosecutor until your lawyer is present.

-Forms of Child Endangerment in Minnesota
+Forms of Child Endangerment

 Minnesota Statutes § 609.378 provides a list of circumstances that might indicate someone is endangering a child.
 Depriving the child of shelter, food, clothing, or health care could be child endangerment if the adult had the means to provide these necessities and failed to do so.
 Failing to offer age-appropriate supervision and discipline is considered child endangerment, as is knowingly permitting someone to physically or sexually abuse a child.

 The statute is broadly written in order to offer vulnerable children the greatest possible protection.
 However, the broad language means that child endangerment is somewhat subjective.
 That subjectivity gives prosecutors a lot of leeway in deciding whether to bring a child endangerment charge.
 It is critical that anyone suspected of this crime has a Hennepin County child endangerment attorney who could supervise any communication between the defendant and law enforcement.

 Child endangerment charges are often brought against parents but others could also be charged under the statute, such as a child’s legal guardian or caretaker.